Sidodus/responsive-scale-mixins/README.md

 @import "~responsive-scale-mixins";

 :root {
+  // Replace 1440 with your design width or leave default (desktop)
+  // Replace 768 with your design width or leave default (tablet)
+  // Replace 375 with your design width or leave default (mobile)
   // Define CSS variables globally (required)
   @include responsive-scale-variables(1440px, 768px, 375px);
   // Or use defaults: @include responsive-scale-variables();